A mixture transition distribution modeling for higher-order circular Markov processes: Acknowledgments

-Hiroaki Ogata was supported in part by JSPS KAKENHI Grant Number 18K11193.
-Takayuki Shiohama was supported in part by JSPS KAKENHI Grant Number 22K11944, and Nanzan University Pache Research I-A-2 for the 2023 academic year.
+The authors are grateful to the editor and two anonymous referees for helpful suggestions that led to the improvement of the paper.
+Hiroaki Ogata was supported in part by JSPS KAKENHI Grant Numbers 18K11193 and 24K14858.
+Takayuki Shiohama was supported in part by JSPS KAKENHI Grant Number 22K11944 and Nanzan University Pache Research I-A-2 for the 2024 academic year.